Indigenous community support

 • Community connections

-EY teams build and maintain effective, long-term and mutually beneficial relationships with Indigenous Peoples and communities – ones based on transparency, mutual respect and trust.
+We work alongside Indigenous communities and organizations to cultivate dialogue while building and maintaining effective, long-term and mutually beneficial connections based on transparency, mutual respect and trust.

 • Progressive Aboriginal Relations (PAR)